On 18 July we set off to Chintsa with a quick stop at the Port Elizabeth Makro. Someone (me) forgot to pack the SD memory cards for the camera.

 We decided to camp-out in the camping area for the day but when we wanted to start Bertus he decided that he too, needs a day off.
 Luckily for us it is downhill to the campsite where Clayton got him on level ground, opened up the engine and replaced the coil we bought in Jeffrey’s Bay.
 That did not do the trick.
 He did a couple more adjustment that also did not work.
 He then took out the brand new coil, replaced it with the old one – that seemed to do something as Bertus showed signs of life but still did not want to start.
 By now the engine was flooded with all the failed attempts to start him so Clayton decided to leave him be.
 We both hoped that prayer will do the trick because Clayton was out of options.

 While we had lazy afternoon, both of us faking a nonchalant demeanor, the local landscapers pitch up and continued with their work the entire afternoon.
 They were soon followed by the monkeys.
 A pest but so freakin’ cute.

 We hope Bertus will start tomorrow.
-Worst case scenario, we spend a couple of extra days in Chintsa which I can assure you is not a bad place to be semi-stranded.
+Worse case scenario, we spend a couple of extra days in Chintsa which I can assure you is not a bad place to be semi-stranded.